tkhahns/Video_Data_Processing/docs/macos_instructions.md

 poetry install --with common --with speech --with emotion --with download
 ```

-### SharePoint Download Issues

-For SharePoint download problems:

-1. Check that the URL points directly to a folder with videos
-2. Examine the `sharepoint_page.png` screenshot created during download attempts
-3. Try running with `--debug` for more detailed logging
-4. Ensure your SharePoint credentials are correct

 ### Audio Processing Issues

 If speech separation or transcription fails: